What the Program Is

 , and has a current enrolment of about 60 students

 .
 The Program features a core faculty

-of eight, including two regular visiting professors.
-João Figueiredo serves as Chair and Maria Sequeira Mendes is Director of Graduate Studies.
+of fourteen, including two regular visiting professors.
+Miguel Tamen serves as Chair and Maria Sequeira Mendes is Director of Graduate Studies.
 All inquiries may be addressed to either one.

 Who Is in the Program

 Most of our students have some previous background in Literature or Philosophy.
 However, there are no prerequisites for admission to the Program.
 The absence of such prerequisites, as the absence of what is sometimes called “an intellectual line” are, in our opinion, of great advantage.
-Even though the assessment and grading of M.A. and PhD students is conducted differently, most of our seminars are open to all students in the Program.
+Even though the assessment and grading of M.A. and PhD students is conducted differently, like in all similar major graduate programs worldwide, most of our seminars are open to all students in the Program.
 We believe that differences between students are an important intellectual asset.
 Our faculty, resident and visiting alike, also have very different interests and often very different theoretical and practical inclinations.
 Conflict is therefore both inevitable and welcome.

 What Is Done (and What Is Not Done) in the Program